KathrynBottenberg/bikeSharing/README.md

 From this visualization, we can see most riders idenify as male, followed by riders who identify as female, and last being unkown genders.
 ![Image](Checkout_times_by_gender.png)
 ### Number of bike trips for all riders for each day of the week (by the hour)
 From this visualization, we can see a majority of the busiest times of day are between 8AM-9AM and 5PM-7PM during the Monday-Friday work week.
-The buissiest day of the week, during those times being Thursday.
+The busiest day of the week during those times is Thursday.
 ![Image](Trips_by_weekday_each_hour.png)
 ### Number of bike trips for each gender for each day of the week (by the hour)
 From this visualization, we can see Males are the primary riders during the busy hours and days of the week.